Sermons

 2 February 2020

 Sometimes the solution to a problem is so simple that we often overlook it because, it can’t be that simple.
-In fact a Franciscan monk, William of Occam from the 13th Century stated that the simplest solution is most likely the right one.
-It became known as Occam’s Razor where all the non-essential parts were… Read more
+In fact a Franciscan monk, William of Occam from the… Read more

 Year A – 3rd Sunday after Epiphany – New beginnings (Lay Reading)